danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 - Open question: How do you see the project as a critical work in itself with some of the understanding of the inner workings of software and its material conditions?

 ## Required reading:
-- Geoff Cox.
-Machine ways of seeing. *Unthinking Photography*, 2016, web: https://unthinking.photography/articles/ways-of-machine-seeing
+- Christian Ulrik Andersen & Geoff Cox.
+FEELING, FAILURE, FALLACIES in *A Peer-Reviewed Journal About Machine Feelings*, vol(8)1, 2019. https://aprja.net//article/view/115409

 ## Further reading:
 - Weizenbaum Joseph (1966) ELIZA - a computer program for the study of natural language communication between man and machine. *Commun ACM* 9(1):36–4
 - Kate Crawford and Vladan Joler.
 Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources, 2018.
 Web: https://anatomyof.ai/
 - Clemens Apprich, Wendy Hui Kyong Chun, Florian Cramer, Hito Steyerl, *[Pattern Discrimination: In Search of Media](https://meson.press/wp-content/uploads/2018/11/9783957961457-Pattern-Discrimination.pdf)*, Minneapolis, London: University of Minnesota Press, 2018.
+- Geoff Cox.
+Machine ways of seeing. *Unthinking Photography*, 2016, web: https://unthinking.photography/articles/ways-of-machine-seeing

 ## Notes